sla-ppy/algo_theory/README.md

 ### Count
 We return the amount of elements inside the array with property T.

+### Copy
+We put all elements with property T into a separate array.

 ### Max / Min value

 ### Union ( A∪B )